nguyentb/Backdoor-Defence-FL/readme.md

-# University of Glasgow - Federated Learning - Marina san José Peña
+# Novel Defence Mechanism for Model Poisoning Attacks in Federated Learning

 This project explores federated learning, a machine learning technique that enables training models on distributed devices without sharing raw data.